romanzy313/trpc-uwebsockets/README.md

 });
 ```

 # Acknowledgements

-Big thanks to [Ahoy Labs](https://github.com/ahoylabs) for sponsoring development of this project!
+Big thanks to [Ahoy Labs](https://github.com/ahoylabs) for sponsoring the development of this project!

 <!-- # TODOS:
  - Make test "aborted requests are handled" less flaky